Flixbox/lp-compat/README.md

 6. To check that the app is being shown correctly, run the following command:
    1. ``npm run start``

-Alternatively, you can use the Discord bot to add the app to the list without having to edit the code directly.
+Alternatively, you can use the Discord bot to add the app to the list without having to edit the code directly:

 ![discord-bot](https://img.shields.io/static/v1?label=Discord%20bot%20on&message=Railway&color=blueviolet&style=flat&logo=railway)